DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/reference/services/profile_service.md

 * ***Subject***

     The *ClaimsPrincipal* modeling the user associated with this request for profile data.
-When the profile service is invoked for tokens, the *Subject* property will contain the principal that was issued during user sign-in.
-When the profile service is called for requests to the [userinfo endpoint]({{< ref "/reference/endpoints/userinfo" >}}), the *Subject* property will contain a claims principal populated with the claims in the access token used to authorize the userinfo call.
+When the profile service is invoked for tokens, the *Subject* property will contain the user's principal.
+Which claims are contained in the principal depends on the following:

+    - When the [server side sessions feature]({{< ref "ui/server_side_sessions/" >}}) is enabled _Subject_ will always contain the claims stored in the server side session.
+    - When that is not the case, it depends on the caller context:
+        - If the _ProfileService_ is called in the context of a grant (e.g. exchanging a code for a token), the claims associated with that grant in the grant store will be used.
+When grants are stored, by default a snapshot of the logged in user's claims are captured with the grant.
+        - If there's no grant context (e.g. when the user info endpoint is called) the claims in the access token will be used.

 * ***Client***